 Developing a rich and intuitive free resource aggregator for parents, students, and teachers who—though unfamiliar to technology—seek to incorporate it in their daily lives.

 We helped Tech Goes Home—a Boston-based nonprofit organization that focuses on tackling barriers to technology adoption and Internet access—to expand their successful program nation-wide: virtualizing materials and simplifying interaction so that parents, students and teachers new to technology could take advantage of 21st-century learning and opportunity.
-The National Tech Goes Home site, with the support of Intel Corporation, offers free resources categorized by work, school, finance, personal wellness, and cultural and recreational opportunities to help visitors make the most of their increased access to technology.
+The National Tech Goes Home website offers free resources categorized by work, school, finance, personal wellness, and cultural and recreational opportunities to help visitors make the most of their increased access to technology.

 Founded in 2000, Tech Goes Home is an award-winning initiative by Open Air Boston that provides under-served residents the opportunity, tools, education, and access required for 21st century skills development.
 Our task was to take their hands-on program—free training sessions conducted by TGH staff members—and turn it into a self-sustaining online resource with nation-wide relevance.

-Following the site’s launch, many more resources have been added, and a National Tech Goes Home Resource Finder app and Chrome Extension have been created.
-A Spanish-language version of the National Tech Goes Home site is currently in developed to help further the original mission of Open Air Boston to serve the US’s most vulnerable populations by tackling the entrenched barriers to technology adoption and Internet access.
+Following the website’s launch, many more resources have been added, and a National Tech Goes Home Resource Finder app and Chrome Extension have been created.
+A Spanish-language version of the National Tech Goes Home site was developed to help further the original mission of Open Air Boston to serve the US’s most vulnerable populations by tackling the entrenched barriers to technology adoption and Internet access.